yourwebmaker/cqrs.nu-php/README.md

 - [ ] Choose to use or not Commands on the Aggregates
 ##### Misc
 - [ ] Replace every single array for a collection.
-- [ ] Make event store to use different types of persistence (redis, etc).
-Make it an interface
 - [ ] Describe the project like this one: https://github.com/CodelyTV/php-ddd-example
 - [ ] PHPStan
 - [ ] Apply doctrine code standards